-Mr. Anderson said they have hired At Norcatur Grain, Todd Johnson some summer staff for harvest, but said they hadn't received any wheat still need some more, especially in either.
-He said he heard some guys were talking about cutting towards the weekend, but everything there is still too green and too wet to cut.
+At Norcatur Grain, Todd Johnson some summer staff for harvest, but said they hadn't received any wheat still need some more, especially in either.
+He said he heard some guys Ludell and Herndon, to help dump were talking about cutting towards the weekend, but everything there is still too green and too wet to cut.